 Chemical imaging made visualisation of the radial growth rings, similar to age rings in trees, possible by studying the growth of the three Fusarium species on solid medium over time.
 These rings are similar to age rings in trees.

-These radial rings (photographed below) are growth zones differing in composition, function and structure.
+These radial rings (photographed above) are growth zones differing in composition, function and structure.
 Since these zones differed chemically, it was possible to distinguish between them, and over time it was possible to construct curves that resembled microbial growth profiles.
 These curves are painstakingly constructed using conventional microbiological techniques; however, using chemical imaging it was possible to achieve it in a fraction of the time.

 Chemical imaging is suitable to distinguish between fungi that infect maize and is also safe and non-destructive.
 It is well suited for use in the food industry, at grain silos or in food factories.